ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 ## Conceptual description of Schur functors ##

-As we have seen, Schur functors $S_R$ are definable under fairly mild hypotheses: working over a field of characteristic zero, they can be defined on any symmetric monoidal linear category $C$ which is Cauchy completene.
+As we have seen, Schur functors $S_R$ are definable under fairly mild hypotheses: working over a field of characteristic zero, they can be defined on any symmetric monoidal linear category $C$ which is Cauchy complete.
 So, for such $C$ we can define a Schur functor

 $$S_R: C \to C$$